MorleyOlsen/MorleyOlsen.github.io/content/authors/admin/_index.md

       - 3-Star Volunteer of Beijing Volunteer Service Federation (685.5 hours in volunteering)

 work:
+  # 1
   - position: An Intelligent Seed Selection Research Based on Machine Vision
-    company_name: Leader
+    company_name: Leader (advised by Associate Professor Yaojun Wang from CAU)
     company_url: ''
     company_logo: ''
     date_start: 2022-12-01
     date_end: 2024-03-01
     summary: |
       Responsibilities include:
+      - Exploring basic tasks such as classification with **ANN**, and presenting effective pre- and post- elevation methods.
-      - Improving YOLOv5(a target detection model) to achieve a real-time mechanism for rice classification.
+      - Improving **YOLOv5**(an object detection model) to achieve a real-time mechanism for rice classification.
-      - Improving ConvNeXt-Tiny(a convolutional neural network) to achieve a completeness-evaluating mechanism for a certain type of rice.
+      - Improving **ConvNeXt-Tiny**(a SOTA convolutional neural network) to achieve a completeness-evaluating mechanism for a certain type of rice.
-      - Utilizing K-means(a clustering method in machine learning) to calculate the chalk area of rice.
+      - Utilizing **K-means**(a clustering method in machine learning) to calculate the chalk area of rice.

       Achievements include:
-      - a Chinese software copyright.
+      - a Chinese software copyright(obtained).
-      - an SCI paper (under review).
+      - a Q1 SCI paper in CAS division (under review).
       - a University Research Project of school level (in process).
+  # 2
   - position: A Management and Service System for Data on Agricultural Machinery Operations
-    company_name: Participant
+    company_name: Participant (advised by Associate Professor [Qin Ma](http://faculty.cau.edu.cn/xxdqxy/mq/list.htm) from CAU)
     company_url: ''
     company_logo: ''
     date_start: 2023-06-01
     date_end: 2023-07-01
     summary: |
       Responsibilities include:
-      - Retrieving agricultural machinery using fuzzy queries.
+      - Retrieving agricultural machinery using **fuzzy queries**.
-      - Calculation of farmland area using Monte Carlo and triangular sectioning.
+      - Calculation of farmland area using **Monte Carlo** and **triangular sectioning**.
-      - Realization of shortest path planning by Floyd & Dijkstra algorithms.
+      - Realization of shortest path planning by **Floyd and Dijkstra algorithms**.

       Achievements include:
-      - a Chinese software copyright.
+      - a Chinese software copyright(obtained).
+  # 3
   - position: My Silium Website
-    company_name: Participant
+    company_name: Participant (advised by Associate Professor Na Wang from CAU)
     company_url: ''
     company_logo: ''
     date_start: 2023-01-01
     date_end: 2023-11-01
     summary: |
       Responsibilities include:
-      - Realization of framing, routing, and animation of web pages(self-learned).
+      - Realization of framing, routing, and animation of web pages(self-learned) by Vue.
-      - Discussions with members of other groups, such as dry-lab, wet-lab, human-practice, etc.
+      - Weekly discussions with members of other groups, such as dry-lab, wet-lab,and human-practice, for fresh ideas.
+      - Teaching other members to record experiments using Typora(a handy markdown software).

       Achievements include:
       - an existing website, available at [HERE](https://2023.igem.wiki/cau-china/).
-      - gold medal & best new basic part nomination(undergraduate track) in iGEM.
+      - gold medal & best new basic part nomination in iGEM.
+  # 4
   - position: Primary-Auxiliary Memory Mapping Simulator
-    company_name: Participant
+    company_name: Participant (advised by Associate Professor [Yinxue Shi](https://faculty.cau.edu.cn/xxdqxy/syx/list.htm) from CAU)
     company_url: ''
     company_logo: ''
     date_start: 2023-12-01